 At TBI Therapy, HBOT is used to treat brain injury as part of a regenerative therapy protocol: the TBI Therapy Protocol.
 Patient sessions in a hyperbaric chamber are designed to stimulate growth factors promoted in PRP therapy and the production of stem cells in regenerative cellular therapy.

 What Is HBOT?

-Hyperbaric oxygen therapy (HBOT) is a medical treatment that enhances the body’s natural healing process by inhalation of 100% oxygen in a total body chamber, where atmospheric pressure is increased and controlled.
+Hyperbaric oxygen therapy (HBOT) is a medical treatment that can help enhance the body’s natural healing process by inhalation of 100% oxygen in a total body chamber, where atmospheric pressure is increased and controlled.
 HBOT is used for a wide variety of treatments, usually as a part of an overall medical care plan.

 How Does HBOT Work?

 Oxygen is dissolved into all of the body’s fluids, the plasma, the central nervous system fluids, the lymph, and the bone, carrying it to areas where circulation is diminished or blocked.
-The increased oxygen greatly enhances the ability of white blood cells to kill bacteria, reduces swelling, and allows new blood vessels to grow more rapidly into the affected areas.
+The increased oxygen can greatly enhance the ability of white blood cells to kill bacteria, reduce swelling, and allow new blood vessels to grow more rapidly into the affected areas.

 How Can HBOT Help?